huggingface/blog/mms_adapters.md

      '̇': 34}
 ```

 Cool, we see that all letters of the alphabet occur in the dataset (which is not really surprising) and we also extracted the special characters `""` and `'`.
-Note that we did not exclude those special characters because:

-The model has to learn to predict when a word is finished or else the model prediction would always be a sequence of chars which would make it impossible to separate words from each other.
+Note that we did not exclude those special characters because the model has to learn to predict when a word is finished, or else the model's prediction would always be a sequence of chars which would make it impossible to separate words from each other.

 One should always keep in mind that pre-processing is a very important step before training your model.
 E.g., we don't want our model to differentiate between `a` and `A` just because we forgot to normalize the data.
 The difference between `a` and `A` does not depend on the "sound" of the letter at all, but more on grammatical rules - *e.g.* use a capitalized letter at the beginning of the sentence.
 So it is sensible to remove the difference between capitalized and non-capitalized letters so that the model has an easier time learning to transcribe speech.